EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.stat.md

 ### imProc.stat.mode

 Return the mode of AstroImage object images using imUtil.background.mode.
 The output is an array in which each element corresponds to an element in the AstroImage.
+The output arguments corresponds to the Image, Back, Var, Mask,